akeneo/pim-api-docs/content/rest-api/filter.md

 Here are the allowed operators to filter on these properties as well as the corresponding type of value expected in the `search` query parameter.

 :::info
 Note that dates are interpreted in the time zone of the server that runs Akeneo PIM (e.g. date.timezone setting in php.ini).
+For Serenity clients, please note that the time zone of the server is in UTC as this is the most precise and commonly referred to time standard.
 :::

 | Operator            | Allowed value type                                    | Filter description                                                                                                        |